-If you're looking for a way to make an accent wall really pop, and if you want to give a room a rustic edge at the same time, a DIY pallet wall might be your jam.
 First, you're going to need pallets.
 I've posted links below to great posts that explain where to find pallets, and how to disassemble them into boards.
 You'll definitely need some power tools and hand tools for this project, including a Sawzall with a 12 inch construction blade (not the five inch blade it comes with) and a power sander.
 Depending on how you choose to fasten the boards to the wall, you might also need a power drill or a power screwdriver.
 A laser level helps for mounting the pallets to the wall.
 Be sure that you have an excellent hammer, as well.

-Cleaned and sanded pallet wall: While whitewashing gives a pallet wall a modern edge, leaving the pallets their natural color lends itself to a warm, rustic look.
+Cleaned and sanded pallet wall: While whitewashing gives a pallet wall a modern edge, leaving the pallets their natural color lends itself to a warm, rustic feel.
 Want to make your living room look a bit more like a mountain lodge?
 Clean and sand the pallets, but don't paint them.
 Do seal them for a shiny look and for moisture resistance.

-Mixed salvage board and pallet wall: The most complicated of the three ways of building a pallet wall that I am sharing, the mixed board wall requires some good geometry and measuring skills.
+Mixed salvage board and pallet wall: The most complicated of the three ways of building a pallet wall that I'm sharing, the mixed board wall requires some good geometry and measuring skills.
 The payoff is worth the work, though.
 A mixed salvage board and pallet wall allows for unbelievable artistic flexibility.
 Want to make it pop with colors?
 You can do that.
 Want to go rustic and neutral?
 You can do that, too.
 Mixing the sizes, widths, and colors of the boards is the name of the game.

 Chaya Kurtz writes for Networx.com.